NNPDF/nnpdf/doc/sphinx/source/tutorials/APPLgrids.md

 create and evaluate fast interpolation tables of pre-computed coefficients in perturbation theory for observables in hadron-induced processes.
-It is mainly interfaced to [NLOjet++](http://www.desy.de/~znagy/Site/NLOJet++.html), a Monte Carlo generator dedicated to the computation of inclusive (multi)-jet observables which are usually not optimised in the alternative multi-purpose Monte Carlo generators described above.
+It is mainly interfaced to [NLOjet++](http://www.desy.de/~znagy/Site/NLOJet++.html), a Monte Carlo generator dedicated to the computation of inclusive (multi-)jet observables which are usually not optimised in the alternative multi-purpose Monte Carlo generators described above.
 The FastNLO code depends on the following pieces of code: